amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. [#] Note that this was a purposefully placed noun-verb plurality agreement error.
 While potentially detectable, it is not as obviously problematic to the average speaker, meaning that rules like this are less crucial.

 More pressingly, grammar is "too hard" because, in its most general form, detecting grammatical errors is AI-hard.
-That is, it requires human-level intelligence and native speaker expertise to get things right(and even then it might not be enough).
-Furthermore, even if we did have the tools to identify grammatical rules, using those tools (by )
+That is, it requires human-level intelligence and native speaker expertise to get things right (and even then it might not be enough).
+Furthermore, even if we did have the tools to identify grammatical rules, using those tools would likely eliminate the ability for Proselint to run and provide advice in real time.

 Instead, we consider errors of usage and style: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.